evanj/nanocollision/README.md

 How often do nanosecond counters collide?
 Often!
 See [my blog post for details](https://www.evanjones.ca/nanosecond-collisions.html).

-Go's `time.Now()` API records both the "absolute" time as well as a "monotonic clock" for relative time.
+Go's `time.Now()` API records both the "absolute" time as well as a "monotonic clock" for relative time, so this compares both.
 See [the Go time package documentation for details](https://pkg.go.dev/time).
+I also wrote a C program that uses `clock_getres` as a comparison.
+Scroll down for example output and details.
+On Linux, `clock_getres` reports that all timers have 1 ns resolution.
+On Mac OS X, it reports 1 us resolution, except for CLOCK_MONOTONIC_RAW which has a 42 ns resolution.

 ## Example output

+### Linux

 From a Linux system running Ubuntu 23.04, kernel version 6.2.0-25-generic, on real non-virtualized hardware "11th Gen Intel(R) Core(TM) i5-1135G7 @ 2.40GHz"